Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ROS_PYTHON_VERSION=3
 ROS_DISTRO=jazzy
 ```
-If these variables are not set correctly, return to the ROS2 package installation and try again.
+If these variables are not set correctly, which means something didn’t snap into place.
+Reinstall ROS - the Mark-1 doesn’t run on half-connected systems.

-### Step 3
+## Step 3: Assigning Domain ID
+This is your Mark-1 frequency channel -
+the identifier that prevents your system from interfering with other ROS devices around you.
 Set the `domain ID`.
 For more information go [here](https://docs.ros.org/en/jazzy/Concepts/Intermediate/About-Domain-ID.html).
 Set the domain ID between **0 and 101**.